hashicorp/se-terraform-vault-workshop/docs/aws/terraform/slides-tf.md

 Choose Your Workstation
 -------------------------

-Your instructor will provide you with one of the following two options for your workstation:
+Your instructor will provide you with:

-1. A cloud based Windows workstation with all our tools pre-installed.
+* A cloud based Windows workstation with all our tools pre-installed.
-2. An AWS Cloudshell environment which you can use from a web browser.

-We may not have both options available with every training.
-Check with your instructor for details.

-Windows workstation users please proceed to the next slide.

-AWS Cloudshell users can jump to the [next section](#workstation-setup-6).

 ???
 Instructor Note: If your users want to bring their own AWS accounts, they can do all the exercises in AWS Cloudshell.
 Or if you are able to spin up accounts inside a training account and provide them to your students that's fine too.
 Otherwise we recommend using the AWS Dev/Test prebuilt workstations described in the instructor notes in this repo.